nanochess/CVBasic/README.md

 MSX controller support only handles the two joysticks and keyboard arrows (plus Space and M for buttons).

 The Sega SG1000 doesn't have any keypad, so CONT1.KEY and CONT2.KEY aren't operative, but the support includes compatibility with Sega SC3000 computer, and the keyboard can be used as first controller (code contributed by SiRioKD)

+The Spectravideo SVI-328 only has one button in the joystick.
+The keyboard can be used for the second button (letter M) and to have keypad.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)